S-Kalyan/AZMLND_project1/README.md

  * Define a _HyperDriveConfig_, which orchestrates the hyperparameter tuning.
 This function takes the previous run config, train script, policy, sampler and other arguments to parallely explore different hyperparameter setting.
  * Finally, submit the above hyper drive config as an _Experiment_.

-I chose _RandomParameterSampling_ because, it can help find right hyperparameter quickly avoiding the computation cost of grid sampling.
+In this project, _RandomParameterSampling_ was used, because it can help find right hyperparameter quickly avoiding the computation cost of grid sampling.
 Also, the model performance is not significantly different to that of grid sampling.

 The early termination policy chosen was _BanditPolicy_.
 This is used to better optimize computation resource when under budget constraints.
 In addition, this best suits for simpler binary classification tasks.